Je12emy/je12emy/README.md

 # Je12emy

 Hi!
-My name is Jeremy and I'm a software engineer, I enjoy keeping things simple though I guess I'm not really good at it due to overthinking...
+My name is Jeremy and I'm a software engineer, I enjoy keeping things simple

 Here are a bunch of repositories you could look at: